premstaller1/Masterarbeit/README.md

    - Sub-questions:
      - How do different European countries perform across various segments of the hydrogen value chain, and what patterns emerge from their relative distribution of activities?
      - Which countries have the most advanced hydrogen value chains, and which are still emerging?
-     - Are there connections between different value chain components that positively or negatively influence each other?
+     - Is there a significant difference in the development of hydrogen value chains among countries with varying numbers of Hydrogen Valleys?

 ## Methodology